 In this course, you will learn what we at Knowledge Bureau refer to as the Elements of Real Wealth Management™, a unique and specialized approach which can be readily integrated into your professional practice as you progress through this program.
 This defined process for building relationships with your clients will enable joint decision-making that results in the creation of sustainable wealth through the execution of tactical plans for the accumulation, growth, preservation and transition of capital on a net, after-tax basis.

+Formerly Advanced Family Tax Preparation.
 This is a course designed to help you be the most highly professional tax practitioner with excellent investigative skills (conducting the most exhaustive client interviews) and the best research skills (knowing when and where to look for help), using the power of Knowledge Bureau's EverGreen Explanatory Notes to do so.
-This course picks up from the T1 Professional Tax Preparation – Basic to dig deep on a line-by-line basis to the details professional tax preparers need to know to accurately prepare a broad range of more complicated personal tax returns.
+This course picks up from the Personal Tax Filing and Planning to dig deep on a line-by-line basis to the details professional tax preparers need to know to accurately prepare a broad range of more complicated personal tax returns.
 This course includes the most current tax changes updated each year.

 It’s widely accepted that many small businesses in Canada are led by individuals that are in or near retirement age.
 The majority of these companies require assistance with succession related issues, often due to a lack of planning within the business.
 Qualified advisors have a significant opportunity to assist in this regard, building clients for the long term.
 The "distinguished advisor" must take a leadership role in quarterbacking this process.
 Help your clients beat the odds for succession success by better understanding the planning process now!